I Don't Want My Child Anymore: What Do I Do? [Your Options for Moving Forward]

 3. Adoption Through an Agency

-For more information about placing your child for adoption through an agency, please call 1-800-ADOPTION today.
+For more information about placing your baby for adoption through an agency, please call 1-800-ADOPTION today.

 It can be hard to think, “I don’t want my child” — but, by coming to this page, you have made the first step in responsibly and safely choosing the best path for your family.
 We know you are in a difficult place at the moment, but remember that there are also resources available to you.
 Please take advantage of them before making any life-changing decisions.